d12frosted/elpa-mirror/stable-melpa/pg-readme.txt

 equivalent Emacs Lisp type.
 This is a low level API, and won't be useful to end users.

+Supported features:
-Authentication methods: SCRAM-SHA-256 (the default authentication method since PostgreSQL version 14) and MD5 authentication are implemented.
-Encrypted (TLS) connections are supported.
+ - SCRAM-SHA-256 authentication (the default method since PostgreSQL version 14)
+ - MD5 authentication
+ - Encrypted (TLS) connections

 Entry points